lpsm-dev/personal-resume/README.md

 ## ➤ Learnings

-* Setup a NPM publish pipeline using github actions.
+- Setup a NPM publish pipeline using github actions.
-* Setup a Docker build + scan pipeline using github actions.
+- Setup a Docker build + scan pipeline using github actions.
-* Create a node setup project to create a CLI.
+- Create a node setup project to create a CLI.
-* Create a release flow in github actions.
+- Create a release flow in github actions.
-* Create a multistage node Dockerfile.
+- Create a multistage node Dockerfile.
+- Organize a git repo using pre-commit, editorconfig, gitignore and others.
+- Setup make commands using Makefile.

 ## ➤ Project status